Sea-Doo Islandia 220 Specs and Review [Video]

 You could also find a fixed, rear-facing bench seat for two behind the port-side console.
 (Unfortunately, it didn’t provide adequate traction during the turns and aggressive accelerations.)

 The latter was labeled a “convenience center,” and with good reason.
-It featured many convenience amenities including a little sink with a faucet, a food preparation area, storage trays, and cup holders.
+It featured many convenience amenities including a little sink with a faucet, food preparation area, storage trays, and cup holders.

-Beneath them you could also find a removable cooler, a trash container, and a storage tray.
+Beneath them, you could also find a removable cooler, a trash container, and a storage tray.

 On the starboard side, the side console could be transformed into a changing room, which came standard with a porta potty.